dhoyle/splicedocs-jekyll/pages/SQLReference/Statements/AlterTable.md

 ### Example 9: Dropping a Foreign Key Constraint {#example9}
 This example shows an attempt to add a foreign key into a table that already contains data that does not conform to the new constraint, and then after dropping the constraint.
-Since the constraint is unnamed, we can specify its ID, which you can find by joining [`SYS.SYSCONSTRAINTS`](sqlref_systables_sysconstraints.html) with [`SYS.SYSTABLES`](sqlref_systables_systables.html).
-In this example, an earlier error message shows us the ID, so we don't need to look it up:
+Since the constraint is unnamed, we can specify its ID; in this example, an earlier error message shows us the ID, so we don't need to look it up:
 {: .body}

 <div class="preWrapperWide" markdown="1">